tesh510/blindspot/README.md

 ### Upcoming Features

-- [ ] Able to save favorite car reviews
+- [ ] Allow users to favorite/bookmark car reviews

-- [ ] Able to connect to user google and facebook account
+- [ ] Allow users to connect to user google and facebook account

-- [ ] Adding API
+- [ ] Consuming an API